boyko11/ML-Notes/ML.md

 * we are able to get simple hypos, add them together in order to get a more complicated ones - the simple ones are local, sort of like localized linear regression in KNN
 * You are able to be more expressive, even though you are using simple hypotheses, because you are combining them in some way
 * Boosting is agnostic to the learner - you can plug in any type of learner(as long as it is a weak learner)
+* Boosting does not alway overfit
-* Boosting testing learning curve never goes up, it just keeps getting better and better and better
+* Boosting's testing learning curve may never go up, the error may continue decreasing

 ## SVM